[ Aug.2016 ] This summer, my mum came to stay with us in Europe to avoid the unbearable heat in Japan.

 This is a useful service whereby they moved my mum on a wheelchair or a cart to the gate (or from the gate to the luggage reclaim floor).

 My mum talked to the cart driver and found that the journey distance is as long as 1 mile at Heathrow.

 Thanks to this service, my mum did not get tired and moved easily.

 This time to Warsaw both of the pilots were women and the landing was noticeably smooth.

-The hotel in Warsaw was Marriott, which was a sky scraper neat the railway station.
+The hotel in Warsaw was the Marriott, which was a sky scraper near the railway station.

-Our room was on the 32nd floor with the great view.
+Our room was on the 32nd floor with a great view.

 The breakfast was very good, too, especially the strawberry milkshake.

 I felt that the staff training was very thorough in this hotel.